FoodTBD/menudb/README.md

     * To use Google Lens/Translate: Upload menu photos to Google Drive.
 On phone: using the Google Drive app, choose "Open with", then "Google Lens".
 (Alternatively open the image file within the Google Translate app.)
 Tap "Select text".
 Send the copied text to Mac.
     * To use macOS Preview: Open the menu photo in Preview.
 Select dish names and copy to clipboard.
 2. Ask ChatGPT to "`Translate literally: xxx`".
     * Read the answer and do a sanity check.
-Look up terms in [Wiktionary](https://en.wiktionary.org/), Wikipedia, Google Search, and/or Google Image Search.
+Look up terms in [Wiktionary](https://en.wiktionary.org/), Wikipedia, Google Search, and/or Google Image Search, even [MDBG Chinese Dictionary](https://www.mdbg.net/chinese/dictionary?page=radicals).
 If something doesn't make sense, go back and look for OCR errors.
 3. Add any useful terms to the `known_terms` table, especially if it exists in Wiktionary.
 See style guide above.
+4. Proofread (and dogfood) the generated results to look for errors ("char siu with vegetarian goose"?!) and think of usability improvements.